-GRADUATE "DEGREE LEVEL CORRESPONDING COURSE CORRESPONDING COURSE EXPECTATIONS" GOALS AND OUTCOMES ELEMENTS / ASSIGNMENTS EXPECTATIONS: In this course students are expected to demonstrate the following: Knowledge is defined as a set of increasing levels of understanding within a evaluation of primary sources, including some in French, that include some classic texts, but also some important, if little Weekly readings, weekly critical analysis of the readings, and class presentations.

-GRADUATE "DEGREE LEVEL EXPECTATIONS" CORRESPONDING COURSE GOALS AND OUTCOMES CORRESPONDING COURSE ELEMENTS / ASSIGNMENTS 2.
-Research and Scholarship is defined as the ability to identify a new or unresolved question, to locate that question within a corpus of scholarly research & assess critically the relevant literature, to adopt a methodology(-ies), and to then formulate a thesis and reasoned argument(s) on the basis of the evidence.
-Students will cultivate an understanding of several sociohistorical theories about Jansenism, and about the 17 th -18 th c political-religious context of France in particular, as well as appraising certain broader theories about the development of modernity in the context of European religious debate.
+GRADUATE "DEGREE LEVEL EXPECTATIONS" CORRESPONDING COURSE GOALS AND OUTCOMES CORRESPONDING COURSE ELEMENTS / ASSIGNMENTS EXPECTATIONS: In this course students are expected to demonstrate the following: 1.
+Depth and Breadth of Knowledge is defined as a set of increasing levels of understanding within a student's area of specialization, methodologies, primary & secondary sources, historical developments and inter-disciplinarity.
+Students will demonstrate skill in comprehension and evaluation of primary sources, including some in French, that include some classic texts, but also some important, if little studied texts Weekly readings, weekly critical analysis of the readings, and class presentations.
+2. Research and Scholarship is defined as the ability to identify a new or unresolved question, to locate that question within a corpus of scholarly research & assess critically the relevant literature, to adopt a methodology(-ies), and to then formulate a thesis and reasoned argument(s) on the basis of the evidence.
+Students will cultivate an understanding of several socio- historical theories about Jansenism, and about the 17 th - 18 th c political-religious context of France in particular, as well as appraising certain broader theories about the development of modernity in the context of European religious debate.
 Students will demonstrate how early modern religious texts and debates (in some cases using primary and secondary French-language material) inform political and social ideals and events.
 Reading and analysis - through writing and discussion - of early modern primary texts; and of secondary scholarship, mainly of a kind that seeks to place these texts within frameworks of developing modernity; discussion of the theories undergirding these frameworks; evaluative analysis of one or more of these theories in an original research paper.
-3. Level of Application of Knowledge is defined as the ability to engage in self-directed or assisted research, and the ability to produce innovative or original analysis within the context of graduate seminars and courses.
-In some cases this includes the application of a research language.
-Students will consider, evaluate, and formulate theories regarding how early modern religious developments (e.g. in Prot-Catholic debates, missiological debates regarding Scripture, catechesis and witness) relate to and/or have influenced contemporary ecumenical and social factors shaping current Western and mission-birthed non-Western churches Weekly reading topics are aimed a several particular themes dealing with key elements of religious life, teaching and witness that have traction in contemporary ecclesial life; secondary readings and discussion will clarify these; the final research paper will provide students with the opportunity to explore one of these topics more deeply, and in an original way, making use of primary texts, theoretical models, and contemporary questions.
-4. Professional Capacity or Autonomy is defined as the ability to translate the knowledge gained in other research or professional Students will apply their own particular knowledge of contemporary church and Discussion and research paper.
+3. Level of Application of Knowledge is defined as the ability to engage in self-directed or assisted research, and the ability to produce innovative or Students will consider, evaluate, and formulate theories regarding how early modern religious developments Weekly reading topics are aimed a several particular themes dealing with key elements of religious life, teaching and witness that have traction in